openlogic/2023-State-of-Open-Source-survey-data/README.md

 ## Data Sets

 - 2023 The State of Open Source Survey-Raw Data.csv: All anonymized records of responses to the state of open source survey, csv file
-- 2023 The State of Open Source Survey-Raw Data.xlsx: All anonymized records of responses to the state of open source survey, Excel file

 ## Usage